 In this direction, a prototype quantum heat engine, which clearly illustrates a quantum design principle whereby a coherent exchange of single energy quanta between electronic and vibrational degrees of freedom can enhance a light-harvesting system’s power above what is possible by thermal mechanisms alone, has been proposed.

-Its quantum advantage using thermodynamic measures of performance has been quantified, and the principle’s applicability for realistic biological structures demonstrated .
+Its quantum advantage using thermodynamic measures of performance has been quantified, and the principle’s applicability for realistic biological structures demonstrated.

 Quantum biology investigates biological function and regulation of this function, which is connected to static disorder.

-Single molecule spectroscopy gives us a unique, powerful lens on the role of static disorder, which connects biological function (i.e. projected onto the macroscopic/organismal scale) with quantum-mechanical phenomena.
+Single-molecule spectroscopy gives us a unique, powerful lens on the role of static disorder, which connects biological function (i.e. projected onto the macroscopic/organismal scale) with quantum-mechanical phenomena.

-Quantum biology is also concerned with interactions between dynamical phenomena at well-separated length and time scales, from femtosecond energy transfer processes in molecular assemblies at the nanoscale to survival and reproduction within ecosystems at the scales of overall organisms.
+Quantum biology is also concerned with interactions between dynamical phenomena at well-separated lengths and time scales, from femtosecond energy transfer processes in molecular assemblies at the nanoscale to survival and reproduction within ecosystems at the scales of overall organisms.

-While quantum biology is set to demonstrate in the next few decades the extent to which bioinspired quantum devices can outperform classical analogues, a deeper question is how quantum-dynamical phenomena at the nanoscale can provide a selective advantage to an overall organism.
+While quantum biology is set to demonstrate in the next few decades the extent to which bioinspired quantum devices can outperform classical analogs, a deeper question is how quantum-dynamical phenomena at the nanoscale can provide a selective advantage to an overall organism.

 Addressing this question rigorously demands an account of how macroscale physical observables significant to organismal fitness can depend predictably on nanoscale quantum dynamical variables.